KorneliaAL/cooking-recipes-website/README.md

 - Netlify (for deployment)

 ## MVP (Minimum Viable Product)

-In this MVP, the focus is on displaying a list of recipes and providing recipe details on separate pages.
-Each recipe page contains all the necessary information, such as ingredients, instructions, and cooking time, in a structured format.
+- Recipe Listing Page: A page that displays a list of recipes in a grid or list format.
+Each recipe should include a photo, name and cooking time.
+- Recipe Details: When a user clicks on a recipe, they can view the ingredients, cooking instructions, serving size and calories.
+- Responsive Design: A website design that is optimized for desktop and mobile devices.
+Users should be able to access the website and browse recipes from any device.

 ## Access
 Access the repository using: